whitphx/whitphx.info/content/blog/20221104-streamlit-wasm-stlite/index.md

 When you create some apps with _stlite_, please share it!

-If it's on **stlite sharing**, all you need to do is copy and paste the URL from it 👍
+If it's on **stlite sharing**, all you have to do is copy and paste the URL 👍

 These are good places to share your apps, samples, or case studies!
 * [**stlite** GitHub Discussions](https://github.com/whitphx/stlite/discussions/categories/show-and-tell)
 * [Streamlit community forum](https://discuss.streamlit.io/)